parcel-bundler/website/src/features/production.md

 Resizing and converting images occurs both in development and production mode, so you can test with the correct image dimentions and formats as well.
 See the [Image transformer](/recipes/image/) docs for more details.

+Parcel also includes lossless image optimization for JPEGs and PNGs by default in production mode, which reduces the size of images without affecting their quality.
+This does not require any query parameters or configuration to use.
+However, since the optimization is lossless, the size reduction possible may be less than if you use the `quality` query param, or use a modern format such as WebP or AVIF.

 ### Differential bundling

 Parcel automatically produces a `<script type="module">` with modern JavaScript syntax, as well as a fallback `<script nomodule>` for older browsers when necessary.
 This reduces bundle sizes for a majority of users by avoiding transpilation of features like classes, async/await, and more.
 See [Differential bundling](/features/targets/#differential-bundling) in the Targets documentation for more details.